Purchase Events

 Purchase conversion events are purchases that occur on your website.
 It's extremely important that these are captured on all your checkout flows.

-How do you track Purchase Events?
+How Do You Track Purchase Events?

-Customer Events | Shopify's Native Checkout | Tracks completed purchases that occur on Shopify's checkout.
-Triggered by Shopify's checkout_completed standard event.
+Shopify's Native Checkout | Tracks completed purchases that occur on Shopify's checkout.
+Triggered by Shopify's checkout_completed Web Pixel standard event.
 Note: This does not include Shop App. |

-firePurchaseEvent | All Other Checkouts | This is our generic Purchase script.
+All Other Checkouts | This is our generic Purchase script.
 Used to track all Non-Shopify Checkout Experiences |

 This script tracks completed purchases from your Shopify Checkout.
 This is required for tracking Purchases in Northbeam.